Cholecystitis - acute; Gallstones - acute cholecystitis

 When to Contact a Medical Professional

-- Severe belly pain does not go away
+- Severe belly pain that does not go away

 - Symptoms of cholecystitis return